 It’s that time of year again.
-My four-year blogiversary is coming up on July 12th.
-And I’m once again amazed by the fact that I’ve been writing this blog for four years.
+My seven-year blogiversary is coming up on July 12th.
+And I’m once again amazed by the fact that I’ve been writing this blog for seven years.
 How can something feel like yesterday and forever at the same time?Pin It